brimdata/zed/ppl/zqd/recruiter/README.md

 If the root process halts (restarts) before sending requests, the workers have a specified "idle" timeout, after which they will exit.
 The exit will cause the worker pods to be restarted (and possibly scheduled to different nodes) and they will register with the recuiter as they come up.

-If the root process halts (crashes for any reason) during query execution, the connection from the root to the worker will be broken.
-This will cause the idle timer in that worker to be restarted, and the worker will exit unless the root sends it another reuqest before the timeout.
+If the root process halts (crashes for any reason) during query execution, the worker will be stranded.
+If a `/worker/chucksearch` request is aborted it will cause the idle timer in that worker to be restarted, and the worker will exit unless the root sends it another request before the idle timeout.
+If the root crashes in between requests to the worker, the idle timer will have already started, and the worker will eventually restart.

 Suppose the root process gets into "wedged" state where it keeps the connection with the workers open, but is not making progress toward completing a query.
 In that case, the "wedged" root process will also cause the workers to be unavailable for recruitment.
 It may be worth adding code to the zqd query path to detect this type of failure.